A Love for Journalism

 In her large high school, Maxwell served as a senior leader in student government and captain of the cheerleading squad.
 She transferred that proclivity for involvement to Buffalo State.

-She’s is a resident assistant (RA) in Porter Hall; she serves as an administrative vice president for student life in the United Students Government (USG); she was the public relations chair of the new organization PULSE (Powerful United Ladies Striving to Elevate); and she’s a member of the Homecoming Committee.
+She’s is a resident assistant (RA); she serves as an administrative vice president for student life in the United Students Government (USG); she was the public relations chair of the new organization PULSE (Powerful United Ladies Striving to Elevate); and she’s a member of the Homecoming Committee.

 But she admits it took her about a semester to jump in.
 At the beginning of her freshmen year, she tended to hibernate inside her dorm room when she didn’t have class.